Dudu-Passoni/Login-Page/README.md

 # Login-Page
-This is a login page project that i made in C using the NCurses library
+This is a login page project made in C, using the NCurses library :)